nock/nock/.github/ISSUE_TEMPLATE/02_feature_request.md

 **If feature is accepted, would you be willing to submit a PR?**

-Yes / No _(Help can be provided if you need assistance submitting a pr)_
+Yes / No _(Help can be provided if you need assistance submitting a PR)_